njerig/personal-website/_posts/2024-02-28-quadratic-equations.md

 \right.
 $$

+(The second case was not much harder; I told him to just divide the whole equation by $$a$$ and he'll end up in a situation similar to the first case.)

-This allows us to factor the quadratic expression as:
+This allows us to factor the quadratic expression into the form:

 $$(x - \underline{\hspace{1em}})(x - \underline{\hspace{1em}})$$

-However, there were two things that were not immediately obvious to me without using the guess-and-check method for factoring most of us learned in school.

-1. How do we mathematically determine which two numbers solve the system?
+However, there was something not immediately obvious to me (without using the guess-and-check method for factoring most of us learned in school): **how do we mathematically determine which two numbers solve the system?**
-2. How do we handle the case where $$a \neq 1$$?

 The student was also overwhelmed by the idea of having to remember the quadratic formula for the cases where the quadratic expression "cannot be factored cleanly".